wombleton/gitlaw-nz/acts/C/Cadastral Survey Act 2002.md

     Compare: 1986 No 123 s 78

-##### 19 Accounts
+##### 19 Accounting records must be kept

-*   (1) The Board must keep full and true accounts of all money received and expended by it.
+*   (1) The Board must ensure that there are kept at all times accounting records that---

-    (2) As soon as practicable after the end of each financial year ending with 30 June, the Board must prepare and submit to a qualified auditor for auditing full and true statements and accounts of all its income and expenditure in that year and of its assets and liabilities at the end of that year.

-    (3) In this section, _qualified auditor_ means a person eligible to be appointed as an auditor under the [Companies Act 1993][93].

-    Compare: 1986 No 123 s 78
+    *   (a) correctly record the transactions of the Board; and

+    *   (b) will enable the Board to ensure that the financial statements of the Board comply with this Act; and

+    *   (c) will enable the financial statements of the Board to be readily and properly audited.

+    (2) The Board must establish and maintain a satisfactory system of control of those accounting records.

+    (3) The accounting records must be kept---

+    *   (a) in written form in English; or

+    *   (b) in a form or manner in which they are easily accessible and convertible into written form in English.

+    Section 19: replaced, on 1 April 2014, by [section 125][93] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 19A Financial statements must be prepared

+*   The Board must ensure that, within 5 months after the end of the financial year ending on 30 June, financial statements that comply with generally accepted accounting practice are---

+    *   (a) completed in relation to the Board and that financial year; and

+    *   (b) dated and signed on behalf of the Board by 2 members of the Board.

+    Section 19A: inserted, on 1 April 2014, by [section 125][93] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 19B Financial statements must be audited

+*   (1) The Board must ensure that the financial statements of the Board are audited by a qualified auditor (within the meaning of [section 35][99] of the Financial Reporting Act 2013).

+    (2) _See_ [sections 37 to 39][100] of the Financial Reporting Act 2013 (which provide for the appointment of a partnership and access to information in relation to the Board).

+    (3) The auditor must, in carrying out an audit for the purposes of subsection (1), comply with all applicable auditing and assurance standards.

+    (4) The auditor's report must comply with the requirements of all applicable auditing and assurance standards.

+    Section 19B: inserted, on 1 April 2014, by [section 125][93] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

 ##### 20 Annual report

 *   (1) The Board must, in each year, make a report to the Minister on the performance of its functions and duties and the exercise of its powers.

-    (2) The report must contain a copy of the Board's audited accounts and the auditor's report on them.
+    (2) The report must contain a copy of the Board's audited financial statements and the auditor's report on them.

     (3) The Board must---